microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 ### Proposed solution

 Make this option configurable in global.json.
+We chose global.json because it's located on the current directory level or its parent directories and is picked up by the dotnet sdk.

 Here are some global.json samples: